 Drawer Bottom Thickness Explained

-Drawer bottom thickness plays a major role in how much weight a drawer can support and how long it maintains its shape under daily use.
+Drawer bottom thickness plays a major role in how much weight a drawer can support and how well it maintains its shape under daily use.
+MDI Luxury Cabinetry uses reinforced drawer construction designed to integrate seamlessly with our Catalina Shaker cabinet collection, where material thickness directly impacts long-term strength and durability.

 Why Drawer Bottom Thickness Matters